What It Costs To Play On America’s 10 Best Golf Courses

 Golf legend Jack Nicklaus himself once said, “Acre for acre, [Merion] may be the best test of golf in the world.”
 The par-70 course covers nearly 7,000 yards for players to dominate, and offers a mellow atmosphere boosted by the surrounding tree line.

 The private golf club reportedly boasts an impressive two-level locker room, and you might see it one day — if you can front the initiation fee.
-The cost of initiation starts at $70,000, and annual dues are at least another $6,000, Forbes reported in November 2018.
+The cost of initiation starts at $70,000, and annual dues are at least another $6,000, Forbes reported.
 Furthermore, even if you can afford all that, you’ll only be able to apply by member referral.

 Shinnecock Hills Golf Club